saylerb/mac-playbook/README.md

 To automatically generate and setup ssh keys for github, the playbook needs a github api token.
 Go to github settings > developer settings > personal access tokens and generate one.
 When generating a new key, make sure to select the correct scopes.
-For example, if you want to programmically add a public key to github, check the `admin:public_key` scope.
+For example, if you want to programmatically add a public key to github, check the `admin:public_key` scope.
 When you're done, copy the API key to your clipboard.
 Edit encrypted vault file so the ansible script can read it
 out: